haotianw177/notes/README.md

  -->

 ### access index elements
-The notation `dummy[i]` (dummy means dummy variable) is a common way across many programming languages to access an element at a specific index i in a collection, whether that collection is a string, list, array, or even some other data structure that supports indexing.
+The notation `dummy[i]` (dummy means dummy variable) is a common way across many programming languages to access an element at a specific index `i` in a collection, whether that collection is a string, list, array, or even some other data structure that supports indexing.

+In lists/arrays/strings, `dummy[i]` accesses the element at index `i`.
+In dictionaries, `dummy[i]` accesses the value associated with the key `i`

+`dictionary = {'a': 2, 'b': 1}  # Initial state of the dictionary

+dictionary['a'] -= 1  # Decreases the value of 'a' by 1

+print(dictionary)  # Output: {'a': 1, 'b': 1}
+`

 ### two pointers:
 Single `i` in a loop: Locks you into comparing at the same index.\